uec-hanken/RISCVTutorial/README.md

 make SUB_PROJECT=vc707_rocketsmall bitstream
 ```

-After generating ".bit" file, connect the Arty board to your PC (make sure that the rules for Digilent cable are defined beforehand).
+After generating ".bit" file, connect the VC707 board to your PC (make sure that the rules for Digilent cable are defined beforehand).
 Then program the board.
 ```shell
 make download_bitstream
 ```